franzparks/emusicstore/README.md

 # emusicstore
 An e-commerce app for music.
+Supports OAuth2 for user authentication with Facebook and Github

 ## Tools used
 SpringBoot